NCBI-Hackathons/VirusDiscoveryProject/DarkMatter2/README.md

-# Understanding the realign.local.fa files
+# QC: Understanding the realign.local.fa files

 ## They are not all contigs.

 In accession SRR5260890, which is putatively a freshwater metagenome sample from Crystal Bog Wisconsin, there were five large contigs named with RefSeq.